 - 6.10.1 In addition to undertaking reactive investigations, the Internal Audit service also undertakes an annual risk based proactive anti-fraud programme, which targets resources to specific areas where there is a higher risk of fraud. - 6.10.2 Data matching is used both within and outside the Council and is a successful means of identifying fraud.
-The Council participates in anti-fraud initiatives established by the Department for Work and Pension's (DWP) Housing Benefit

-- Matching Service and the Audit Commission's National Fraud Initiative.
-Where appropriate, it also undertakes specific fraud drives and exchanges information with other external agencies including the Police, Benefit Agencies, and HM Revenues and Customs. - 6.10.3 The Council may also run data matching exercises against its own databases.
+The Council participates in anti-fraud initiatives established by the Department for Work and Pension's (DWP) Housing Benefit Matching Service and the Audit Commission's National Fraud Initiative.
+Where appropriate, it also undertakes specific fraud drives and exchanges information with other external agencies including the Police, Benefit Agencies, HM Revenues and Customs, other Local Authorities and specialist counter fraud data matching organisations and agencies. - 6.10.3 The Council may also run data matching exercises against its own databases.
 This may include systems holding information about Council employees (payroll and personnel), claimants of housing / council tax benefit and residents parking.
-Contractors' data will also be used where possible. - 6.10.4 In conducting data matching exercises, the Council will comply with relevant legislation, e.g. Data Protection Act 1998.
+Contractors' data must also be used. - 6.10.4 In conducting data matching exercises, the Council will comply with relevant legislation, e.g. Data Protection Act 1998.